che-incubator/chectl/README.md

   -r, --repository-url=repository-url                    Full address of backup repository.
 Format is identical to
                                                          restic.

-  -s, --snapshot-id=snapshot-id                          (required) ID of a snapshot to restore from.
-Value "latest"
+  -s, --snapshot-id=snapshot-id                          (required) snapshot identificator to restore from.
+Value
-                                                         means restoring from the most recent snapshot.
+                                                         "latest" means restoring from the most recent snapshot.

   -v, --version=version                                  Che Operator version to restore to (e.g. 7.35.1).
 If the flag
                                                          is not set, restore to the current version.